 June Highlights: Medano Creek flows through the Great Sand Dunes National Park, (Zapata Ranch), and Prickly Pear Cactus bloom across Chico Basin Ranch.
 Branding continues.

 RANCH ROPING CLINIC WITH CAM SCHRYVER, JULY 2-9, CHICO BASIN RANCH

 Join us for this special opportunity with Cam Schryver to learn traditional ranch roping techniques and instruction on positioning, throwing a loop, cattle handling as well as ranch horsemanship techniques.
-The week will end in a traditional branding where you can be involved on the ground with calf wrestling, vaccinating, giving shots and roping from horseback.
+The week will end in a traditional branding where you can be involved on the ground with calf wrestling, vaccinating, and ear-tagging.
 Intermediate to advanced horsemanship is required.
 Cost: $3,200 pp includes all meals, activities, and lodging in the new Ranchlands Camp.

 CAMP: RANCH CAMP I,